openshift/svt/openshift_scalability/README.md

 * The directory "content" contains default file for all the supported object-types.
 * If the "-f" option is not supplied, then the default config file is used -- pyconfig.yaml .
 * For cleaning the environment, use "-d/--clean" option.
+* The "-t" option ensures that cluster-loader utility won't wait till all the pods would come to running state.
+This is useful when we intentionally give bad pods which are bound to fail.
+By default the utility waits till all the pods come to running state.
+The long format for this flag is `--tolerate-bad-pods`.

 # Sample Config File
 ```